 Cruises with lunch or dinner

-Budapest, like many other capital cities with important rivers such as London, Paris and Lisbon offer day or evening cruises that include lunch or dinner.
-The perk about taking a cruise down the Danube river is that it is much cheaper than other cities.
+Budapest, like many other capital cities with important rivers such as London, Paris, and Lisbon offers day or evening cruises that include lunch or dinner.
+The perk about taking a cruise down the Danube river is that it's much cheaper than other cities.